Contact Us

 Chicago Landlord Group Proposes Taxing Itself To Boost Sagging Loop

-Just days after Mayor Brandon Johnson folded on a $300M property tax increase, a downtown landlord group is floating a self-imposed tax that would see commercial property owners chip in to fund improvements in the city’s Loop.
+Just days after Mayor Brandon Johnson folded on a $300M property tax increase, a downtown landlord group is floating a self-imposed tax that would see commercial property owners chip in to fund improvements in the Loop.

-The Building Owners and Managers Association of Chicago is exploring creation of a business improvement district to kickstart the vitality of the Central Business District, where office vacancy has risen to almost 24% and retail vacancy sits at 30%.
+The Building Owners and Managers Association of Chicago is exploring creation of a business improvement district to kick-start the vitality of the central business district, where office vacancy has risen to almost 24% and retail vacancy sits at 30%

 The BID could fund beautification and promotional efforts, upgraded security, homeless and youth services, and light capital improvements, according to a BOMA release.